 Individuals suffering from melancholic depression (caused by physical rather than psychological factors) have consistently displayed an inverse relationship between B12 levels and depression.

 Increases in homocysteine levels resulting from adequate B12 have linked a B12 deficiency to stroke.
-One reported case involved an older male suffering from recurring strokes along with reduction in blood cells from an intestinal inability to absorb B12.
+One reported case involved an older male suffering from recurring strokes along with a reduction in blood cells from an intestinal inability to absorb B12.
 This resulted in abnormally high levels of homocysteine in the blood — a likely contributor to stroke and blood clots.

 5. Alzheimer’s Disease

-While studies continue into the mechanism’s causing Alzheimer’s disease, a recently published study demonstrated a treatment of folic acid, B6 and B12 as a significant improvement in the reduction of cerebral atrophy.
+While studies continue into the mechanism’s causing Alzheimer’s disease, a recently published study demonstrated a treatment of folic acid, B6, and B12 as a significant improvement in the reduction of cerebral atrophy.